-Soumitra Khan, first TMC Lok Sabha MP to join BJP
+Soumitra Khan becomes first TMC Lok Sabha MP to join BJP

 New Delhi, Jan 9: All India Trinamool Congress (TMC) Lok Sabha MP Soumitra Khan joined Bharatiya Janata Party (BJP) on Wednesday in Delhi.
 Khan joined the party at a press conference following a meeting with its president Amit Shah.
 Union Minister Dharmendra Pradhan and West Bengal BJP leader Mukul Roy were also present.

 Also Read | BJD will not be part of 'Mahagathabandhan' or NDA: Naveen Patnaik